randy408/libspng/docs/decode.rst

     Interlaced images are written deinterlaced to ``*out``.

+    This function can only be called once per context.

 .. note:: Common errors in PNG files such as oversized IDAT streams are ignored.